 (City of Green) Uniontown, Ohio 44685

 Dave grew up in Cuyahoga Falls and graduated with honors from Cuyahoga Falls High School.
 He then went on to Denison University, where he graduated with honors in political science.
-Dave obtained his law degree from the University of Akron in 1985.
-He lives in the City of Green with his wife, Tonya, and four children.
+Dave earned his law degree from the University of Akron in 1985.
+He lives in the City of Green with his wife, Tonya, and their four children.